-By grounding your accessory outlet to the FRAME someplace, & NOT the battery negative terminal, you avoid such problems.
-With SOME accessory sockets (yes, even some of the DIN German types), the shell is insulated; with others the negative is part of a metal shell, & if it is mounted in the plastic of the fairing, there might be no problem.
+By grounding your accessory outlet(s) to the FRAME someplace, & NOT the battery negative post/terminal, you avoid such problems. with SOME accessory sockets (yes, even some of the DIN German types), the shell is insulated; with others the negative is part of a metal shell, & if it is mounted in the plastic of the fairing, there might be no problem.
 No matter what the situation, & that varies, I usually suggest you make all accessory (-) connections to the frame, not the battery negative post, UNLESS you KNOW what you are doing & WANT it that way!
 To restate my advice: the accessory socket should NOT be grounded at the battery negative post.

 I suggest you not add things to the battery negative post; instead find another grounding point.
-Look for most anyplace on the bike that has a screw or bolt to the frame, and/or maybe one or more brown wires connected at that point.Along the backbone is at least one such place that BMW themselves uses, usually near the ignition coil(s).
+Look for most anyplace on the bike that has a screw or bolt to the frame, and/or maybe one or more brown wires connected at that point.Along the backbone frame of your Airhead is a good place that BMW themselves use, usually near the ignition coil(s).

-11/14/2008: incorporate all prior revisions, and update for clarity
+11/14/2008: Incorporate all prior revisions, and update for clarity.

-05/02/2011: more darn clarifications, and some cleanup
+05/02/2011: More clarifications, and some cleanup.

-05/06/2012: Clean up a bit more
+05/06/2012: Clean up a bit more.

-09/09/2012: A bit of clarifications here and there, change emphasis here and there, add QR code, change Google ad layout
+09/09/2012: A bit of clarifications here and there, change emphasis here and there, add QR code, change Google ad layout.

 12/14/2015: Clean up.
 Improve meta-codes.